Professor of Theology and Culture, and Director of the Orlando Costas Lectureship in Latino/a Theology

 Benjamin Valentin’s teaching and research interests are in contemporary theology and culture, constructive theology, liberation theology, and U.S. Hispanic/Latino(a) theology.
 In general, his focus is on leading people to explore the possibility of a theological outlook that can be responsive to new occasions, challenges, and duties in our late modern era.

-He is the author of the award winning Mapping Public Theology: Beyond Culture, Identity, and Difference; editor of New Horizons in Hispanic/Latino(a) Theology; and the forthcoming In Our Own Voices: Latino/a Renditions of Theology; and co-editor of The Ties That Bind: African American and Hispanic American/Latino(a) Theologies in Dialogue and Creating Ourselves: African Americans and Hispanic Americans On Popular Culture and Religious Expression.
+He is the author of the award winning Mapping Public Theology: Beyond Culture, Identity, and Difference (2002); editor of New Horizons in Hispanic/Latino(a) Theology (2003); and In Our Own Voices: Latino/a Renditions of Theology (2010); and co-editor of The Ties That Bind: African American and Hispanic American/Latino(a) Theologies in Dialogue and Creating Ourselves: African Americans and Hispanic Americans On Popular Culture and Religious Expression.
 Benjamin joined the Andover Newton faculty in 2000.

 INTE 702S: “So That You May Know The Truth”: The Vocation of Theological Research and Writing